dragonfly-science/flui/README.md

 This project was developed by [Brett Calcott][brett] from [Dragonfly Data Science][dfly] and [Ruy Jauregai][ruy] from [Biosecurity New Zealand][mpi].

-Ruy managed reference development, sequence analysis, testing, and all bioinformatic guidance.
+Ruy managed reference development, sequence analysis, testing, and provided all bioinformatic guidance.
-Brett was reponsible for algorithm design and coding.
+Brett was responsible for algorithm design and coding.

 The project was funded by the [Biosecurity New Zealand -- Tiakitanga Putaiao Aotearoa][mpi].